JohnTerragnoli/ECE382_Lab04/README.md

 **Process for A Functionality**
 1. This process was a little more difficult.
 First, I decided that I needed to make a paddle.
 Instead of changing the createBlock subroutine, I decided to create another one called "createPaddle."
 This subroutine just created a bar for the paddle on the screen.
 2. To do this, I had to create X and Y position variables for the paddle.
 The column would always be constant, only the X needed to change.
+3. Then, I initialized the paddle on the screen.
+4. A problem I had with this was that I did not know how wide the screen was.
+I had to use a lot of guessing and checking at first.
+Then I remembered that each block is 8 wide and that 11 blocks can fit across the screen.
+I used this measurement to pinpoint exactly the column needed to have the paddle on the right side of the screen.
+5. Next, I just wanted to be able to move the paddle while allowing the ball to keep moving.
+I just modled this if statment after the ones used in the given functionality.
+The issue with this style was that when I pressed down the up or down button to move the paddle, the movement of the ball stopped while the button was held down.
+This is clearly an issue!!
+6. To fix this, I got rid of the line that pauses the program while the button is held down.
+This was created to prevent the bouncing affect.
+Because I got rid of this, the paddle and the ball were able to move at the same time, however, the bouncing affect became a larger issue.
+This made the button only work sporatically.
+Sometimes when it was pressed down the paddle wouldn't move at all.
+7. To combat this, I created a slight delay function for after the buttons were pressed down.
+This allowed the mechanics of the button to settle before and action was taken on the button.
+The result was a more accurate movement of the paddle.

 The code for the .c and .asm files are below: